 The short version

 Last Light is not in the same category as most "AI coding agent" tools, and comparing it feature-for-feature is misleading.
-It's a self-hosted, event-driven, single-tenant repository-maintenance harness — a YAML workflow engine that reacts to GitHub webhooks, Slack messages, and cron ticks by running sandboxed agents to triage issues, review PRs, build features, and report on health and security.
+It's a self-hosted, event-driven, single-tenant software factory: a YAML workflow engine that reacts to GitHub webhooks, Slack messages, and cron ticks by running sandboxed agents on a production line to triage issues, review PRs, build features, and report on health and security.

 The important exceptions, and Last Light's truest peers, are the open-source agents that also run self-hosted and autonomously: OpenHands (Resolver / headless), Goose (scheduler / recipes), and Archon (an OSS workflow-harness builder).
-Last Light is not alone in that quadrant — the honest distinction from those is shape, covered below.
+Last Light is not alone in that quadrant.
+The honest distinction from those is shape, covered on each comparison page.

 The category map